mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 Well, that is my translation, simply speaking, okay?
 It means, weeds are weeds.
 We really don’t want weeds in the garden!
 But even though we hate it, weeds grow.

-Dogen really understands the final thing, what remains after the final goal of religion, what’s left: this is the human body, human mind.
+Dōgen really understands the final thing, what remains after the final goal of religion, what’s left: this is the human body, human mind.
 This human body and human mind is completely beyond being or not being, like or dislike.
 It’s *there!* It grows with hatred, it falls with attachment.
 When the time comes, you have to die.
 When the time comes, it grows; even if you don’t like your life, anyway it grows.
 You have to grow.

 So that is the final thing that you have to do.
 How can you take care of this human body and mind?
 This is really nothing but karma.
 Karma means [it is] completely beyond your control.
 This is reality, fact.